joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6586965/2025/08/31/cowboys-kenny-clark-defense-micah-parsons/

 **Phillies notes: Trea Turner’s signature game, Cristopher Sánchez changes changeup, Sept. roster**\
-`Turner slashed a two-out, two-strike single to win it Saturday night, capping one of his best all-around games of the season. `\
+`Turner walked-off Atlanta on Saturday to cap what was one of his best all-around games during his best all-around season for the Phillies.`\
 https://nytimes.com/athletic/6586757/2025/08/31/trea-turners-walk-off-phillies/

 **Three things Texas must fix to recover from its 7-point flop at Ohio State**\